insanity54/nanowrimo2017_practice/storynotes.md

 "The doctor wasted no time and immediately started cutting Aldo's tattered clothes from his body using a sharp pair of scissors.
 Marth looked away and walked towards the door"

+### Nishi Hotaru the stalker

+Niche Hotaru (the evil esper who cast Nemesis of Time via Marth) started following Marth after she realized that Marth had a defense barrier (thanks Aldo.)
+She gave him binoculars in the cafeteria to get him in trouble, then she followed him to his room when he took a nap.
+She cuddled in his bed with him (influencing his dreams) before modifying Yoshida-sensei’s place card to make it burn without stopping.
+At some point, she needs to explain that she was in his room and the one responsible for altering the place card.

 ## Astral Projections List